RedisGraph/RedisGraph/docs/design.md

                          (neil)-[act]->(compton)'
 ```

-### Querying the graph:
+### Querying the graph

-RedisGraph exposes a subset of openCypher graph language, although only a number of language capabilities are supported
+RedisGraph exposes a subset of openCypher graph language.
+Although only some language capabilities are supported,
-there's enough functionality to extract valuable insights from your graphs, to execute a query we use the GRAPH.QUERY
+there's enough functionality to extract valuable insights from your graphs.
+To execute a query, we use the GRAPH.QUERY
 command:

 ```sh